jupyterhub/jupyterhub/docs/source/reference/server-api.md

 4. [Communicate with servers](communicating)
 5. [Stop servers](stopping)

-In the end, we also provide a sample Python code that can be used to implement these steps.
+In the end, we also provide sample Python code that can be used to implement these steps.

 (checking)=

 ## Checking server status

-First, request information about a particular user using a GET request as below.
+First, request information about a particular user using a GET request:

 ```
 GET /hub/api/users/:username
 ```

-The response you get will include a `servers` field, which is a dictionary, as shown in the JSON-formatted response below.
+The response you get will include a `servers` field, which is a dictionary, as shown in this JSON-formatted response:

 **Required scope: `read:servers`**